TOAST-DOCS/AppGuard/en/Getting Started.md

 	- Level1 : Abnormal behavior and Pattern based basic security behavior detect function about app
 	- Level2 : Level1 + Improved security function (Encrypt code, Prevent to modify App, etc)
 	- Level3 : Level2 + More improve security function (Because stability check may be required for certain services, it is recommended to use it only if you have received a separate guide)
-	- Level ex : Must required SDK connection and Provide security between level1 to level2(It is recommended when conflict other security solution)
+	- Level ex : Must required SDK linkage and Provide security between level1 to level2(It is recommended when conflict other security solution)

 * Click [Protect App] button to protect app
 	\- Once the app is protected, you can download the protected app by selecting the [App Setting / Protect] tap in [Figure 5].
 Now you can deploy protected app to upload each app store.